ryatoa/panther-docs/panther/sending-events/aws.md

 Cloudalt(Cloudalt, "", "AWS") #orange {

-  Rectangle "sources" #white {
+  Rectangle "Sources" #white {
     GuardDuty(GuardDuty1, "","All events from GuardDuty")
     CloudWatch(CloudWatch1, "","All visible events in region") }
-  LambdaLambdaFunction(LambdaPantherEvent, "panther-aws-events", "")
+  LambdaLambdaFunction(LambdaPantherEvent, "AWS-Events2Panther", "Send events to Panther API")

-  sources -down-> LambdaPantherEvent
+  Sources -down-> LambdaPantherEvent

 }

-cloud internet
+cloud Internet

 Rectangle Panther #black [
   PantherLogo as A1
 ]

-LambdaPantherEvent -down-> internet : POST to Panther API (app.panther.support) internet -down-> Panther
+LambdaPantherEvent -down-> Internet : POST to Panther API (app.panther.support) Internet -down-> Panther

 @enduml

 1. The Lambda function is triggered whenever a filter matches an event.
-2. It will then format the event data into a [Panther JSON](#panther-json-message) message.
+2. The Lambda function formats the event data into a [Panther JSON](#panther-json-message) message.
-3. Then it will send the message to your Panther console (via https) using your private [API key](../api/index.md#api-key).
+3. The Lambda function sends the message to your Panther Console via the Panther API (over HTTPS) using your private [API key](../api/index.md#api-key).

 # Step-by-step

-This project is built and uploaded to AWS using the Serverless Application Model (SAM):
+The [panther-aws-events](https://github.com/OpenAnswers/panther-aws-events) project is built and deployed to AWS using the Serverless Application Model (SAM):

 [docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html){:target="_blank"}

-So to easily build and upload the code to AWS, you must first install SAM.
+Therefore, to easily build and deploy the Lambda function code to AWS, you must first install SAM.

->_Note: The AWS SAM tool requires that you have setup the AWS CLI tools first, and that you can use them to access your account:  [docs.aws.amazon.com/cli/index.html](https://docs.aws.amazon.com/cli/index.html){:target="_blank"}_
+>_**NOTE:** The AWS SAM tool requires that you have setup the AWS CLI tools first, and that you can use them to access your account:  [docs.aws.amazon.com/cli/index.html](https://docs.aws.amazon.com/cli/index.html){:target="_blank"}_

 ## Installing SAM on Linux (simple)

-To install SAM, you can use the [Python 3 installer](https://docs.python.org/3/installing/index.html){:target="_blank"} version:
+To install SAM on Linux, you can use the [Python 3 installer](https://docs.python.org/3/installing/index.html){:target="_blank"} version:

 ```
 pip3 install aws-sam-cli